Adarsh-sophos/Smart-Library/README.md

 2. Text-based recognition pipeline - The text within the book spine image is recognized and used as keywords to search a book spine text database.

 ## 1. Image Feature-based Retrieval (Book Spine Recognition)
+- Each of the segmented spines is individually matched against a database of book spines.
+- First, a set of scale and rotation-invariant features, or a bag-of-visual-features (BoVF), are extracted from each query spine.
+- Since achieving low query latency is very important for interactive book searches, we employ SURF features, which are much faster to compute than and offer comparable performance to SIFT features.
+- For fast search through a large database of book spines, each query spine’s BoVF is quantized through a vocabulary tree.
+Soft binning is used to mitigate quantization errors.
+- The quantized BoVF of the query spine forms a tree histogram, counting how often each node in the vocabulary tree has been visited.
+- A similarity score between the query tree histogram and each database tree histogram is computed by histogram intersection, which can be performed efﬁciently using an inverted index.
+- Thereafter, a shortlist of the 50 top-ranked database spines are further subjected to rigorous pairwise geometric veriﬁcation using the ratio test and afﬁne model RANSAC to ﬁnd spatial consistency between the feature matches.
+- The best matching database spine is then selected.

-- Construct a vocabulary tree using SURF features extracted from the database book spine images
+[//]: <> (Construct a vocabulary tree using SURF features extracted from the database book spine images.
-- From the query spine, extract SURF features and use them to match the spines to a database of book spine images using a vocabulary tree with soft binning.
+From the query spine, extract SURF features and use them to match the spines to a database of book spine images using a vocabulary tree with soft binning.
-- A small set of top scoring candidates from the vocabulary tree are geometrically verified by estimating an afﬁne model between the two spine images using RANSAC to ﬁnd the total number of feature matches.
+A small set of top scoring candidates from the vocabulary tree are geometrically verified by estimating an afﬁne model between the two spine images using RANSAC to ﬁnd the total number of feature matches.)

 ## 2. Text-based Retrieval (Text Recognition)